GPlates Web Service

 GeekPlates

-The GPlates Web Service is created and maintained by EarthByte group at the University of Sydney.
+The GPlates Web Service is created and maintained by EarthByte research group at The University of Sydney.

 Getting Started

-If you are using Python, check out our GPlates Web Service Python proxy at https://github.com/michaelchin/gplates-python-proxy#readme.
-The proxy is a convenient client which enables users to access the GPlates Web Service more easily.
-Instead of sending HTTP requests, the proxy allows users to access the service with Python function calls.
+If you prefer writing programs in Python, you may want to check out the GPlates Web Service Python wrapper.
+The convenient Python client enables Python programmers to access the GPlates Web Service more easily.
+Instead of dealing with HTTP requests directly, the Python wrapper allows users to access the service with Python function calls.

 EarthByte Group